Physics-50/Module-2/docs/week1.md

 ![waves passing through double slit](images/week1-fig4.png)

 **Figure 4**: Simplified schematic of light waves passing upward through a double-slit slide, leading to constructive interference at certain angles---red lines indicate angles where the two waves interfere constructively to cause bright spots where the red lines meet the screen. *This schematic is very much not to scale.*

-It might be helpful to think of Figure 4 as also representing the pattern of waves produced by dropping two stones simultaneously into a calm body of water.
-Here the separation distance between the two stones is analogous to the slit separation distance $$d$$.
-The ripples produced by a single stone will propagate outward in concentric circles about the location where the stone contacted the water.

 In Figure 4, the red lines represent positions where wave crests interfere constructively with each other---that is, the positions where the two waves are in phase and superpose to give a large-amplitude wave overall.
 Notice that constructive interference happens at certain angles away from the straight-ahead direction, leading to the specific bright spots located where the red lines meet the screen in the figure.
 Between these maxima, there are dark spots at angles where the two waves interfere destructively with each other -- that is, positions where the two waves are out of phase and perfectly cancel each other out.